Audrey Ellerbee Bowden

-Audrey K. Ellerbee Bowden is an American engineer and Dorothy J. Wingfield Phillips Chancellor's Faculty Fellow at Vanderbilt University, as well as an Associate Professor of Biomedical Engineering and Electrical Engineering.
+Audrey K. Ellerbee Bowden is an American engineer and Dorothy J. Wingfield Phillips Chancellor's Faculty Fellow at Vanderbilt University, as well as a professor of biomedical engineering and electrical engineering.
 She is a Fellow of Optica, the American Institute for Medical and Biological Engineering and the International Society for Optics and Photonics (SPIE).

 Her research in biomedical optics focuses on developing new imaging techniques and devices for optical coherence tomography and for applications in medical diagnostics, cancer therapy, and low-cost point-of-care technologies.

 Education

 Bowden obtained her BSE degree in electrical engineering from Princeton University in 2001, and was a visiting lecturer in the Department of Infocommunications Technology at Ngee Ann Polytechnic from 2001 to 2002 through the Princeton in Asia program.

 She completed her Ph.D. in biomedical engineering at Duke University in 2007, specialising in optical coherence tomography.
 Her research focused on developing and using a technique called spectral domain phase microscopy, a new method for studying cellular dynamics.

 Her doctoral studies were funded by an National Science Foundation Graduate Research Fellowship, the James B. Duke fellowship, the Duke Endowment, and the University Scholars Program.
 She was also named a John T. Chambers Fellow at the Fitzpatrick Center for Photonics and Communication Systems, and was a recipient of the Graduate Student of the Year Award from the National Society of Black Engineers in 2007.